zulip/zulip/README.dev.md

 docker run -itv $(pwd):/srv/zulip -p 80:9991 user/zulipdev:v2 /srv/zulip/scripts/start-dockers
 ```

-If you want to connect to the Docker instance to generate the package, or run the tests you can use:
+If you want to connect to the Docker instance to build a release tarball you can use:

 ```
 docker ps